 What did the Department of Taxes announce on March 23 about Vermont Meals and Rooms Tax and Sales and Use Tax?

 The Department announced on March 23 that it would temporarily not assess penalties or interest for those businesses that had been affected by the COVID-19 pandemic and could not meet the March 25, 2020, or April 25, 2020, sales and use tax or meals and rooms tax deadlines.

 What about the meals and rooms and sales and use taxes that businesses collected in April?
-Are those still due on May 25?
+Were those still due on May 25?

-Yes, sales and use and meals and rooms taxes collected from customers in April are due May 25, and penalty and interest will be assessed for late payment or late filing as they normally are.
-If you are unable to pay these taxes, you should file your return and contact the Department to enter into a payment plan, which may make you eligible for a reduction in penalties.
+Yes, sales and use and meals and rooms taxes collected from customers in April were due May 25, and penalty and interest were assessed for late payment or late filing.
+Businesses that were unable to pay these taxes were asked to file a return and contact the Department to enter into a payment plan.
 The temporary penalty and interest relief that the Department announced in March for the March 25 and April 25 payments is still active for businesses who were affected by the COVID-19 pandemic.